httprunner/httprunner/README.en.md

 `HttpRunner` (also known as hrp) is an open-source testing framework that was born in 2017.
 Initially, it was used for API interface and performance testing, and later evolved into a versatile and extensible testing framework.

-In 2022, HttpRunner began to support UI automation testing, currently supporting multiple system platforms such as Android/iOS/Harmony/Browser, and integrated large model technology in v5.
+In 2022, HttpRunner began to support UI automation testing, currently supporting multiple system platforms such as Android/iOS/Harmony/Browser, and integrated large model technology in v5, becoming a universal intelligent automation testing framework.

 Compared to other UI automation frameworks, HttpRunner's main features include:

-- Pure visual-driven solution (OCR/CV/LLM), pursuing universality and minimal performance loss
+- Pure visual-driven solution (OCR/CV/VLM), pursuing universality and minimal performance loss
 - Unified API across multiple platforms, reducing learning and horizontal expansion costs
 - Embracing the open-source ecosystem, fully reusing open-source components
+- Golang technology stack, binary distribution deployment

 > [HttpRunner v5 用户指南（更新中）](https://debugtalk.feishu.cn/wiki/RqGuw17bsizGTik9WuNcGQyhnaf)
 > [HttpRunner DeepWiki](https://deepwiki.com/httprunner/httprunner)